 For example, if they appear to struggle with a given activity, put it away and have them try it again a few weeks later.
 Or if they show an interest in stacking toys, set out different types of stacking toys to increase their engagement.

-Limiting the number of toys also frees up space in your child’s Montessori-style playroom, and open space is important because it allows them to move around more freely.
+Limiting the number of toys also frees up space in your child’s Montessori-style playroom, and open space is important because it allows kids to move around more freely.

 One of the key principles of Montessori education is that children should be provided with open-ended toys and activities, meaning those that enable them to use the same resources in many different ways.

 Open-ended toys encourage your child to use their imagination and develop their creativity and critical-thinking skills.
-Wooden blocks are a good example of a simple and open-ended Montessori-inspired toy.
-Kids love durable wooden blocks such as Tegu Magnetic wooden blocks.
+Wooden blocks are a good example of a simple, open-ended Montessori-inspired toy.
+Kids love durable wooden blocks such as Tegu magnetic wooden blocks.
 Kids can use them to learn about colors and shapes, or build anything that they can imagine!

-Balance boards such as the Kinderfeets balance board also make great open-ended toys; in addition to teaching about balance, coordination and spatial awareness, your child can also use them in a variety of ways: as a bridge, as a balance board, as a fort, etc.
+Balance boards such as the Kinderfeets balance board also make great open-ended toys.
+In addition to teaching about balance, coordination and spatial awareness, they can be used by your child in a variety of ways: as a bridge, a balance board, a fort and many other objects.

 In a Montessori-style playroom, each object has its own place, and the objective is to allow your child to choose their toys and activities — then put them back in the same spot — by themselves.